JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

         observation.

    :param data: The object representing a labeled data container.

+   :param Real fraction: \
+        Optional.
+Minimum number of observations (as a fraction relative to the largest class) that every class should have.
+Defaults to ``1``, which implies completely balanced.

    :param bool shuffle: \
         Optional.
 Determines if the resulting data will be